jediofgever/ROS_Raw_Kitti_Player/README.md

  under this directory 'ROS_Raw_Kitti_Player/kitti_ros/launch',  find 'kitti_ros_node.launch' file, change the data paths according to your own envoirmment.
 For example my base directory for KITTI data is as follow ;

-An example scenario that you can download here ; https://drive.google.com/open?id=1aWIw4FHLvf8fbpLeF_E7K6RA38mHHqCS download this kitti sequence(0052) and place it under your directory, it should look somethinglike this

  > /home/atas/kitti_data/2011_09_26/2011_09_26_drive_0052_sync/